 Allied Waters and Corvers Procurement Services have been designated by AquaMinerals to set up and execute the organization, economic and legal support and the communication.
 An independent accountant will audit the PCP project finances.

-We will provide more information during a webinar on Wednesday 23 January, 12.00 h (CET).
+We have provided more information during a webinar on Wednesday 23 January.

 For any question you can contact Allied Waters: Nicoline Scholman or Jos Boere.